 Ruth’s Chris Steakhouse

-I sometimes get portion size anxiety where I worry what I have ordered will not be enough, I certainly needn’t have worried here as the Giant Slab of meat that was delivered was easily enough for 3 or 4 people and the Lobster Mac and cheese again a giant portion.
-We did out best (and succeeded) to demolish it, however.
+I sometimes get portion size anxiety where I worry what I have ordered will not be enough, I certainly needn’t have worried here as the Giant Slab of meat that was delivered was easily enough for 3 or 4 people, and the Lobster Mac and cheese again a giant portion.
+We did our best (and succeeded) to demolish it, however.

 Top of the Rock

 As it was on the Pass and only a block or two away we decided it would be a perfect way to finish off the evening.
 New York City is utterly stunning at night, a million lights twinkling in the evening darkness.
 The journey to the top was painless.
 There was virtually no ticket queue and the “next Available” was now so we headed straight to the top.
 We love the see-through elevator lifts!

 Up top, the Night was crystal clear, cool, and crisp.
 As we explored the roof terraces and snapped away.
 I had remembered my mini tripod so was able to get some good shots of the city in its evening dress.
 By now we had been on our feet all day and were utterly exhausted so headed back to the hotel to crash.

 Tomorrow had rain forecast so a long lie-in was on the cards before we hit breakfast at Tiffany’s and the Museums, we might as well take advantage of their roofs to get us out of the rain!

 - Attractions Visited – 4